Qui a tué mon père (Who Killed My Father)

 In doing so, Louis abandons the complex story of his relationship with his father and family, in favour of a simplistic, demonstrative and histrionic diatribe that sacrifices his best qualities as a writer and performer.
 Ostermeier’s staging of this sequence – with Louis donning the party hat, mask and cape of his childhood, pinning up images of the offending politicians on a washing line and throwing handfuls of magic dust at them – is intentionally regressive.
 It’s as if Louis abandons the attempt to win his father’s love only to install Chirac, Sarkozy and Co. as surrogates, so he can rebel against them in a childish act of insurrection that falls far short of revolution, despite the play’s final rallying cry.

-Louis’s definition of politics in the play as ‘the government of some people by other people’ confuses the structural notion of class with the empirical existence of social groups.
-This has its theoretical and practical limits, as the successes and failures of populism on the Left and Right around the world have demonstrated.
-So-called representatives of la France profonde (from farmers to truck drivers) have taken to the streets of Paris in recent years to contest the legitimacy of the so-called ‘urban elites’ – and have been championed not only by the populist Left but also the far Right.
-Such movements of protest – and even insurrection – have been co-opted by a politics of resentment and tribalism that continues to serve the interests of the ruling class.
-As such, it's a form of anti-politics that pits one group of people against another while ‘business as usual’ rolls on, leaving the underlying structures of class and power fundamentally intact.
+Louis’s definition of politics in the play as ‘the government of some people by other people’ confuses the properly structural notion of class with the empirical existence of individuals and groups of people.
+For example, so-called representatives of la France profonde (from farmers to truck drivers) have taken to the streets of Paris in recent years to contest the legitimacy of the so-called ‘urban elites’ – and have been championed not only by the populist Left but also the far Right.
+However, such protest movements – and even so-called 'insurrections' – have been co-opted by a politics of resentment and tribalism that continues to serve the interests of the ruling class.
+As such, they become a form of anti-politics that pits one group of people against another while business as usual rolls on, leaving the underlying structures of class and power fundamentally intact.

 *